 HUD-VA Supported Housing (VASH) Program, a joint program with the Department of Housing and Urban Development (HUD), provides permanent housing and ongoing treatment to homeless mentally ill veterans and those suffering from substance abuse disorders.
-HUD's Section 8 voucher program has designated more than 1,750 vouchers worth $44.5 million for chronically mentally ill homeless veterans, and VA personnel at 34 sites provide outreach, clinical care and case management services.
-This approach significantly reduces homelessness for veterans plagued by serious mental illness and substance abuse disorders.
+The program places homeless veterans into Section 8 housing.

-VA Excess Property for Homeless Veterans Initiative provides federal excess personal property, such as clothing, footwear, sleeping bags, blankets and other items, to homeless veterans through VA domiciliaries and other outreach activities.
-This initiative has been responsible for the distribution of more than $125 million in material and currently has more than $15 million in inventory.
-This initiative employs formerly homeless veterans to receive, warehouse and ship these goods to homeless programs across the country that assist veterans.
+VA Excess Property for Homeless Veterans Initiative provides federal excess personal property, such as clothing, footwear, sleeping bags, blankets and other items, to homeless veterans.
+This program also employs formerly homeless veterans to receive, warehouse and ship these goods to homeless programs across the country that assist veterans.

-The Homeless Providers Grant and Per Diem Program provides grants and per diem payments to help public and nonprofit organizations establish and operate new supportive housing and service centers for homeless veterans.
+The Homeless Providers Grant and Per Diem Program provides grants to help public and nonprofit organizations establish and operate new supportive housing and service centers for homeless veterans.
 Grant funds may also be used to purchase vans to conduct outreach or provide transportation for homeless veterans.
-Since the program's inception in fiscal year 1994, VA has awarded more than 400 grants to faith and community-based service providers, state or local government agencies and Native American tribal governments in 50 states and the District of Columbia.